-- 3.5.1 The school will make the best use of the time pupils have opportunities to diminish the difference between pupils eligible for disadvantaged funding and their peers, through: - The provision of consistently high quality teaching across the school - Identifying the barriers to progress as early as possible and providing the relevant additional interventions as quickly as possible in the EYFS - Ensuring that if poor attendance and punctuality are identified as specific barriers to progress, the school focuses resources and strategies on engaging parents and - Extended learning opportunities for pupils that will take place both before and after school.
+- 3.5.1 The school will make the best use of the time pupils have opportunities to closing the gap between disadvantaged pupils and their peers, through: - ✓ The provision of consistently high quality teaching across the school. - ✓ Identifying the barriers to progress as early as possible and providing the relevant additional interventions as quickly as possible in the EYFS. - ✓ Ensuring that if poor attendance and punctuality are identified as specific barriers to progress, the school focuses resources and strategies on removing this as a barrier to pupils' progress. - ✓ Extended learning opportunities for pupils that will take place both before and after school.